karthik-saiharsh/A-star-visualiser/README.md

 - The first click (left mouse) adds the start node.
 - The second click (left mouse) adds the end/destination node.
 - Every click after the second creates a barrier/wall node.
 A barrier is a node which cannot become a path.
-- A right click removes resets a node
+- A right click resets a node
+- Pressing `space` starts the algorithm.

 ## Using Custom Colors